ipa-cmh/ros2_canopen/canopen/sphinx/08_developers/new-driver.rst

 a driver for a device profile we are happy to integrate the package into this repository - simply create a PR.

-Option 1: From BaseDriver
+Option 1: From LifecycleBaseDriver
 -------------------------------
-Derive your driver from BaseDriver, which has callbacks for rpdo and nmt changes, but no ros services whatsoever.
+Derive your driver from LifecycleBaseDriver, which has callbacks for rpdo and nmt changes, but no ros services whatsoever.

-.. doxygenclass:: ros2_canopen::BaseDriver
+.. doxygenclass:: ros2_canopen::LifecycleBaseDriver
    :project: ros2_canopen
    :protected-members:

-Option 2: From ProxyDriver
+Option 2: From LifecycleProxyDriver
 --------------------------------
-Derive your driver from ProxyDriver, which has services for nmt, sdo and publishers and subscribers for pdo included.
+Derive your driver from LifecycleProxyDriver, which has services for nmt, sdo and publishers and subscribers for pdo included.

-.. doxygenclass:: ros2_canopen::ProxyDriver
+.. doxygenclass:: ros2_canopen::LifecycleProxyDriver
    :project: ros2_canopen
    :protected-members: